lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 TACTICS AND GENERAL INSTRUCTIONS.

-I. At the beginning of a game at backgammon the play- er’s chief object should be, first, to secure his own or his adver- sary’s cinque point, or even both; second, when these points are secured, to play a pushing game, and try to gammon the opponent.
+I. At the beginning of a game at backgammon the player’s chief object should be, first, to secure his own or his adversary’s cinque point, or even both; second, when these points are secured, to play a pushing game, and try to gammon the opponent.

 II.
-The next best point, after the cinque point in the home table is secured, is the bar-point, thereby preventing the adver- sary from running away if he throws double-sixes.
+The next best point, after the cinque point in the home table is secured, is the bar-point, thereby preventing the adversary from running away if he throws double-sixes.

 III.
 When the player has secured these, he should prefer to make a quatre point in his own inner table, rather than quatre point out of them.

 IV.
-Having gained this point, there is a good chance of gammoning the adversary, more especially if he is very for- ward.
+Having gained this point, there is a good chance of gammoning the adversary, more especially if he is very forward.
 To accomplish this, however, it will be necessary to vary the game, according to circumstances.
 Suppose the opponent’s inner table is very ragged; it will be to the interest of the player to open his bar-point in the hope of compelling